Introducing adaptive community based biodiversity management in urban areas for improved connectivity and ecosystem health

 The urbanLIFEcircles project demonstrates a systematic approach for how to lead a biodiversity-oriented change in urban nature management.
 It brings together a consortium of lighthouse cities Tartu (EE), Aarhus (DK), and Riga (LV), with the aim of improving city-wide biodiversity management for restored connectivity and improved ecosystem health.

 We plan to improve the support for biodiversity in these cities through habitat restoration and increased citizen awareness.
-Additional support for urban biodiversity comes from the governance level, by setting up a necessary strategic approach and integrating biodiversity goals into practical procedures.
+Additional support for urban biodiversity comes from the governance level, by setting up necessary strategic approaches and integrating biodiversity goals into practical procedures.

 Vision